-Policy implications: The work is ongoing but findings to date may already be of interest to developers themselves, as well as policy makers intending to support developers in writing more secure software.
+Policy implications: Findings to date may already be of interest to developers themselves, as well as policy makers intending to support developers in writing more secure software.
 It has relevance to NCSC's secure development agenda.

 Secure software development is about more than just writing secure code.
 The choices made by developers have potential to impact the security of their software.
 A critical, reflective attitude towards these choices could be an important component of promoting secure software development.
 The project is also exploring novel interventions which could lead to improved security cultures, as developers could engage in more secure behaviours without increasing their task load.